 Hotel to the Stars

 Starting in the 1950s, Claridge’s became a popular hotel for Hollywood’s most famous actors and actresses.
-Names such as Cary Grant, Yul Brenner, Katherine Hepburn, Bing Crosby, and Audrey Hepburn were regulars there.
-In fact, Audrey Hepburn’s preference for trousers didn’t sit too well with the hotel’s policy for its tea rooms and she was told several times that she had to wear a dress to tea.
+Names such as Cary Grant, Yul Brenner, Katharine Hepburn, Bing Crosby, and Audrey Hepburn were regulars there.
+In fact, Katharine Hepburn’s preference for trousers didn’t sit too well with the hotel’s policy for its tea rooms, and she was told several times that she had to wear a dress to tea.
 She got around this by using the service entrance instead.

 Anything for the Guest